 At EDCI, we're excited to offer a fall programming schedule that challenges students to be creative, physically active, and fully engaged in their learning opportunities and communities.
-And we couldn't do it without the impacts of wonderful volunteers!
+And we couldn't do it without the efforts of wonderful volunteers!

-Learn about our current programs below:
+Learn about our volunteering opportunities below:

 Bull City Fit